HaiLe95/Hai_Le_REST/README.md

 - Maven
 - MySQL

-Technologies stack i used in this project:
+Technologies stack I used in this project:
 - Spring boot
 - Spring IoC\DI
 - JPA